cujojs/curl/README.md

 ================

 curl.js is a small, but very fast AMD-compliant asynchronous loader.
-Current size: 4.3KB (2.1KB gzipped) using Google's Closure Compiler.
+Size: 4.5KB (2.2KB gzipped) using Google's Closure Compiler.

 If you'd like to use curl.js for non-AMD modules (ordinary javascript files), you'll want to  use the version with the js! plugin built in.
 You may also